arbor-sim/arbor/doc/tutorial/nmodl.rst

 and attempt to solving the ODE manually via Euler's method.
-Alas, this is inconvenient and cumbersome as we needed to adapted the ion channel's ``paint`` call everytime we change the time step ``dt`` (assuming we pass it as a parameter).
-It's also less accurate than desireable.
+Alas, this is inconvenient and cumbersome as we needed to adapted the ion channel's ``paint`` call every time we change the time step ``dt`` (assuming we pass it as a parameter).
+It's also less accurate than desirable.
 There is, though, a better way by using a new variable kind, the ``STATE`` variable.
 Add this in your NMODL

 .. code-block::